 Academic Partners enjoy the opportunity to make key organizational decisions, collaborate with peer institutions, and inform a dynamic conversation about the future of design.

-Academic Partners are acknowledged on nearly every page across the site, and represented on a dedicated page with institutional biographies, logos, and links.
+Academic Partners are acknowledged on pages across the Places website and represented on a dedicated page with institutional biographies, logos, and links.
+Moreover, Council members may be invited to participate in public-facing events and special projects coordinated by Places.

-Academic Partners make possible the ongoing enrichment of an extensive and easily searchable archive of substantial articles, accessible to everyone with no paywall, and the creation of valuable new initiatives including topical Reading Lists.
+Academic Partners make possible the ongoing enrichment of an extensive and easily searchable archive of substantial articles, accessible to everyone with no paywall, as well as the creation of valuable new initiatives, including Reading Lists and Places Books.
+As a special service to educators at partner institutions, Places also offers one-on-one research consultations, making it easy to incorporate Places articles into syllabi and research plans.

 Places News